Terraform ECS Fargate Example

 }

-If we again run terraform init
+Since we are installing a new module, we again must run terraform init

-This module "vpc"
+Our module "vpc"

-Step 5: Make a website
+Step 5: Make a Website

 - Accept HTTP requests from the internet